What happened when I tried copper peptides for hair growth? You can find out from the "before and after" hair loss photos further down the page.

-Well, as you can see from the photos, not very well!
+Well, as you can see from these "before and after" photos, not very well!

 I'm afraid Folligen spray did not help at all.
 And, having tried it for so long, I considered this to be a fair test.
 One in which copper peptides seemed to fail.
 Perhaps a different product would have helped?
 I don’t know.
 And perhaps this also just goes to show that you really need to treat the underlying cause (suspect low thyroid gland activity in the case of my eyebrows) and not just the symptom (hair loss).